iancaragol/with/content/posts/london-and-the-cotswolds/index.md

 Let's begin!

+> P.S.
+Massive thank you to Leah for being a star tour guide and master-planner for a large portion of this trip! ❤️

 ### London

 Joe, Betsy, and Brooks flew direct from Denver to London and we met up with them at their hotel in the "Bank" district of downtown London.
 We had a few activities planned to keep them awake and stave off the jet lag from their long travel day.